Stone space partitions indexed by a poset: Existence conditions

+The next 3 results and their proofs relate to PO systems and follow on directly from Theorem~\ref{existence construction}.
+If $(P,\vartriangleleft)$ is a poset, the relevant existence statement for the first two results follows by considering the PO system $(\widetilde{P},<)$ which has the same underlying set as $P$ and with $\widetilde{P}^{d}=\emptyset$: i.e.\ $p<q$ iff $p\trianglelefteqslant q$. \begin{thm} Let $P$ be a countable poset or PO system.
+Then:

-(i) There is always an $\omega$-Stone space $W$ that admits a trim $P$-partition;
+(i) There is always an $\omega$-Stone space that admits a trim $P$-partition;

-(ii) There is an $\omega$-Stone space $W$ that admits a good $P$-partition if and only if $P$ is $\omega$-complete;
+(ii) There is an $\omega$-Stone space that admits a complete trim $P$-partition iff $P$ satisfies the ACC;

-(iii) There is an $\omega$-Stone space $W$ that admits a complete semi-trim $P$-partition if and only if $P$ is $\omega$-complete;
+(iii) There is an $\omega$-Stone space that admits a complete semi-trim $P$-partition iff $P$ is $\omega$-complete, with also $P^{d}$ separated in $P$ if $P$ is a PO system;

-(iv) There is an $\omega$-Stone space $W$ admits a complete trim $P$-partition if and only if $P$ satisfies the ACC\@. \end{thm}
+(iv) If $P$ is a poset, there is an $\omega$-Stone space that admits a complete $P$-partition iff $P$ is $\omega$-complete. \end{thm}

-\begin{proof} The existence of the relevant $P$-partitions in (i), (iii) and (iv) follows from the construction in Theorem~\ref{existence construction}, taking $I=P^{u}=0$, $P^{b}=P_{\Delta}$ and $P^{\infty}=P-P_{\Delta}$, noting that $P_{\Delta}$ is a lower subset of $P$ and therefore $P-P_{\Delta}$ is an upper subset.
-The necessity of the conditions on $P$ in parts (ii) and (iv) follows from Theorem~\ref{Trim nec condition}.
-Finally, a complete semi-trim partition is also a good partition (Proposition~\ref{antichains propn}), from which follows the existence statement in (ii) and the necessity condition in (iii). \end{proof} \begin{cor} Let $P$ be a countable poset.
+\begin{proof} The existence of the relevant $P$-partitions in (i) to (iv) follows from the construction in Theorem~\ref{existence construction}, taking $L^{u}=\emptyset$, $L=L^{b}=P_{\Delta}$ and $f(p)=1$ for all $p\in L_{\min}^{d}$, noting that $P_{\Delta}$ is a lower subset of $P$.
+The necessity of the conditions on $P$ in parts (ii), (iii) and (iv) follows from Theorem~\ref{Trim nec condition} and Proposition~\ref{Prop: Ideals}(ii) and (iii). \end{proof} \begin{cor} Let $P$ be a countable poset or PO system.
 Then there is a compact Stone space with a trim $P$-partition iff $P$ has a finite foundation. \end{cor}